CROP: Conservative Reward for Model-based Offline Policy Optimization: Method

 \subsection{Theoretical analysis of CROP}

-In the following, we theoretically analyze the proposed method CROP and show that it underestimates Q-function and satisfies safe policy improvement guarantees.
-In the following we discuss the tabular case, and the proof on the continuous case is similar and omitted for brevity.
+In the following, we theoretically analyze the proposed method, CROP, and show that it underestimates Q-function and has a performance lower bound.
+Although we discuss the tabular case for clarity and tractability, the core insights extend naturally to continuous state and action spaces.
+The conservative reward estimation framework remains applicable by replacing probability terms with density functions and summations with integrals.
+For more explanations, see Appendix~\ref{appendix:A}.

-Let $\bar{T}$ and $\bar{r}$ denote the empirical transition probability and the empirical conservative reward, which are the optimal estimations of $T$ and $r$ from $\mathcal{D}$.
-The difference between $(\bar{T}, \bar{r})$ and $(T, r)$ comes from the sample bias during offline data collection, while the difference between $(\bar{T}, \bar{r})$ and $(\hat{T}, \hat{r})$ comes from the estimation error of models (neural networks in this paper).
+Let $\bar{T}$ and $\bar{r}$ denote the empirical transition probability and the empirical conservative reward estimated from the dataset $\mathcal{D}$.
+These represent the optimal achievable approximations of the true $T$ and $r$ from the finite offline data.
+The difference between $(\bar{T}, \bar{r})$ and $(T, r)$ comes from the sample bias during offline data collection, whereas the difference between $(\bar{T}, \bar{r})$ and $(\hat{T}, \hat{r})$ comes from the estimation error of models (neural networks in this paper).
 The sample bias and the estimation error are the main factors affecting the performance of the algorithm.
 To express the Q-function update conveniently, we use $B^{T,r,\pi}$ to denote the Bellman operator about policy $\pi$ in the MDP with transition probability $T$ and reward $r$: